 Limitations

 We researched far more navigation methods than we have had to implement and test.
 Due to that we had to limit the number of navigation methods we implement in our prototype.
-We choose the navigation methods that are commonly used and those that interested us personally the most.
+We chose the one navigation method that is extensively seen all over vr, namely teleportation.
 Furthermore, we had to cancel the dynamic walking navigation method stated in the project agreement due to not having the time to implement it as well.

 Assumptions